MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

    You might have to update the installer before continuing.
 If so, follow the prompts.

 >[!NOTE]
->The setup and update features and bug fixes are typically released in the most current version of the installer in the most current release of Visual Studio.
-This new functionality often just works seamlessley in older versions of the product.
-For example, in the Visual Studio 2022 version 17.4 installer, we introduced the ability to remove out-of-support components; if this installer is present on a machine that has Visual Studio 2019 installed, the remove out-of-support component functionality would be avilable to that product as well.
-[Instructions for acquiring the latest installer on a machine with an older version of the Visual Studio product are described below](#install-the-latest-and-greatest-installer).
+>Visual Studio setup features and bug fixes are typically implemented in the Installer.
+The Installer is now shipping in the most current release of all currently supported Visual Studio products.
+This means that in general (unless otherwise specified), all new setup functionality often just works seamlessley in older versions of the product.

 1. In the installer, look for the instance of Visual Studio that you want to update.